openrndr/openrndr-guide/docs/06_Advanced_drawing/C01_Filters_and_post_processing.md

 `Overlay`    | implements blending similar to overlay in Photoshop `Screen`     | implements blending similar to screen in Photoshop `Add`        | implements additive blur
+`SourceIn`       | Draws the second layer where both layers overlap `SourceOut`      | Draws the second layer where the layers do not overlap `DestinationIn`  | Draws the first layer where both layers overlap `DestinationOut` | Draws the first layer where the layers do not overlap `Xor`            | Draws both layers where there is no overlap

 ##### Dither filters